Full-Time Summer Law Clerk (Summer 2022)

 Our summer law clerks will support a variety of YLC’s ongoing and emerging advocacy projects, based on their particular interests and strengths, with a specific goal of developing at least one strong writing sample for use in future job and funding applications.
 Law clerks will enjoy the benefits of working with multiple staff attorneys and fellows in our highly collaborative, welcoming, and dedicated team, and can look forward to a rich summer program including:

-- Our much-loved summer seminar series, providing comprehensive overviews of the child welfare and juvenile justice systems, as well as sessions on different strategic approaches to advocacy and exploring a variety of possible career paths
+- A summer seminar series, providing overviews of the child welfare and juvenile justice systems, different strategic approaches to youth and child advocacy, and key systemic issues informing YLC’s advocacy work today

 - Participation in YLC team meetings, strategic advocacy meetings, and other workgroups on areas of interest